abramadams/dao/README.md

 relationship creates an Array of whatever object it is related to, and adds the `add<Entity Name>()` method to the instance so you can add instances to the array.
 Notice in our Pets.cfc example we define a one-to-many relationship of "offspring" which maps to "model.Offspring".

-## Dyanmic Relationships
+## Dynamic Relationships
 Now, I'm lazy, so wiring up relationships is kind of a bother.
 Many times we're just working with simple one-to-many or many-to-one relationships.
 Using a convention over configuration approach, this lib will look for and inject related entities when the object is loaded.
 So, if you have an "orders" table, that has a "customers_ID" field which is a foriegn key to the "customers" table, we can automatically join the two when you load the "orders" entity.
+This can also be configured to use a custom naming convention by passing in the `dynamicMappingFKConvention` property during init, or setting it afterwards.
 See:
 ### MANY-TO-ONE Relationship
 ```javascript
 var order = new com.database.BaseModelObject( dao = dao, table = 'orders');